wordofwarning/wordofwarning.org/socialexperiment/index.md

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

+#### Apply
+Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in these events.

+**For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**<br>Proposal Deadline: open on a rolling basis, closing a fortnight before each edition — i.e. the deadline for 22 May is 8 May.<br>(If posthaven is down, the proposal form is <a href="https://forms.gle/rAnfSN2AQP5xv6e9A" target="_blank">here</a>.)

 #### Credits
 [Social Experiment](/hab/socialexperiment) produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.